daveaglick/daveaglick/Input/posts/2015-in-review.md

 <img src="/Content/posts/linqpad-about.png" class="img-responsive" style="margin-top: 6px; margin-bottom: 6px;">

+## @dotnetissues

+I love that there are so many new Microsoft open source projects on GitHub.
+I also love keeping tabs on their new issues and pull requests - it's a great way to keep up with what's going on and learning how they work.
+Unfortunately, GitHub's notification system is all or nothing.
+You can get notices for every activity, including comments, but not just new stuff.
+I'd prefer to see all the new issues and then choose which to follow more closely.
+To address this I created the @dotnetissues Twitter account.
+It tweets all new issues and pull requests for many of the most important Microsoft GitHub projects.
+By hooking it up to IFTTT, you can get email notices for issues in the repositories and then only subscribe to issues you care about.

 ## RazorGenerator, DelegateDecompiler, Up For Grabs, Roslyn, Etc.

 In addition to my own open source projects, I set a goal for 2015 to actively contribute to other projects as well.
 I think I did pretty well in that regard.
 Here were some of my bigger OSS contributions for the year: